How MSP’s can fuel your growth in 2021

 Can you afford not to make such a change?
 Is it possible for you to continue as a single strategic contractor?
 It’s best to assume the answer is no. Customers are constantly seeking more from their manufacturers and contractors.
 Much like break-fix gave way to managed services, company technology partners are now giving way to managed services.

 Recognize the significant benefits that this new partnership will have for you and the training.
 You can quickly be substituted as the administrator of their computer server.
-Your understanding of technology is greater than your understanding of their strategic thinking.
+Your understanding of technology is greater than your understanding of strategic thinking.
 Your rivals have different technical skills, and this is why your MSP in the USA will quickly intervene if circumstances alter.

 Setting Specific Growth Goals